Pangasinan: Population

 The population of Pangasinan in the 2020 census was 3,163,190 people, with a density of sigfig 3,163,190/5,451.01.

 The Pangasinan people (Totoon Pangasinan) are called Pangasinan or the Hispanicized name Pangasinense, or simply taga-Pangasinan, which means "native of Pangasinan".
 Pangasinan people were known as traders, businesspeople, farmers and fishers.
 Pangasinan is the third most-populated province in the Philippines.
 The estimated population of the indigenous speakers of the Pangasinan language in the province of Pangasinan is almost 2 million and is projected to double in about 30 years.
-According to the 2000 census 47 percent of the population are native Pangasinan and 44 percent are Ilocano settlers.
-Indigenous Sambal people predominate in the westernmost municipalities of Bolinao and Anda.
+According to the 2000 census, 47 percent of the population are native Pangasinan and 44 percent are Ilocano settlers.
+Indigenous Sambal people predominate in the westernmost municipalities of Bolinao and Anda, with others scattered in towns formerly under Zambales.
+The few ethnic Tagalogs mostly live in towns bordering Tagalog-speaking Nueva Ecija, mostly descendants of settlers from Nueva Ecija itself, with the rest from Bulacan and Aurora.
 The Pangasinan people are closely related to the Austronesian-speaking peoples of the Philippines as well as Indonesia and Malaysia.

 Languages

 The Pangasinan language is an agglutinative language.
-It belongs to the Malayo-Polynesian languages branch of the Austronesian language family and is the primary language of the province of Pangasinan, as well as northern Tarlac and southwestern La Union.
+It belongs to the Malayo-Polynesian languages branch of the Austronesian language family and is the primary language of the province of Pangasinan, as well as northern Tarlac and southwestern La Union, other areas include northwest Nueva Ecija, north Zambales, southwest Benguet, and southwest Nueva Vizcaya.
 The Pangasinan language is similar to the other Malayo-Polynesian languages of the Philippines, as well as Indonesia and Malaysia.
 It is closely related to the Ibaloi language spoken in the neighboring province of Benguet, located northwest of Pangasinan.
 The Pangasinan language along with Ibaloi are classified under the Pangasinic group of languages.
 The other Pangasinic languages are: